-[25.2] Surround provides suppression but not as reliable control of plum curculio as insecticides with higher efficacy rating.
-Frequent applications (7-10-day intervals) of §Surround with high volume spray (no less than one third tree row volume dilute gallons per acre) are required for suppression.
+[25.2] §Surround provides suppression but not as reliable control of plum curculio as insecticides with higher efficacy rating.
+Frequent applications (7-10-day intervals) of Surround with high volume spray (no less than one third tree row volume dilute gallons per acre) are required for suppression.
 Coverage must be maintained until egg laying curtails about six weeks after Petal Fall.
-This is much longer than the coverage period required for insecticides that kill plum curculio because Surround only repels the egg laying females.
+This is much longer than the coverage period required for insecticides that kill plum curculio because Surround only repels the egg laving females.

 [25.3] Lannate is rated with "Fair" efficacy against plum curculio control but is not listed on the label.
 Actara, Avaunt, Calypso and Lorsban will also control European apple sawfly when applied at this time.
-Do not make more than one application of Actara per season.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo, Voliam Flexi, and Voliam Xpress should be reserved for those situations when the pest complex to be treated is appropriately matched to the combination of active ingredients and modes of action contained in the product.